Jefferson Einstein Hospital

-Jefferson Einstein Hospital (formerly Einstein Medical Center Philadelphia) is a non-profit hospital located in North Philadelphia, Pennsylvania, a part of Jefferson Health.
+Jefferson Einstein Philadelphia Hospital (formerly Einstein Medical Center Philadelphia) is a non-profit, teaching and safety net hospital located in North Philadelphia, Pennsylvania, a part of Jefferson Health.
 The hospital offers residency and fellowship training programs across various specialties.
 It features a Level I Regional Resource Trauma Center and a Level III Neonatal Intensive Care Unit.
 As the largest independent teaching hospital in the Philadelphia region, it supports more than 30 accredited programs, training over 3,500 students annually, including 400 residents.
+In 2021, Einstein Healthcare Network merged with Jefferson Health to create the largest health system in the Philadelphia region.